-Ironically, the Tewksburys were actually cattlemen, but, supported the sheep-herders due to a long-standing quarrel with the Grahams.
+Ironically, the Tewksburys were cattlemen but supported the sheep-herders due to a long-standing quarrel with the Grahams.
 This first dispute was said to have been over cattle stolen from a man named James Stinson.
-In any event, when the Pleasant Valley conflict erupted, the Tewksbury’s gave protection to a band of sheep actually owned by the Daggs brothers of Flagstaff.
+In any event, when the Pleasant Valley conflict erupted, the Tewksbury’s gave protection to a band of sheep owned by the Daggs brothers of Flagstaff.

-The long-standing argument turned deadly when, in February 1887, a Navajo Indian employed by the Tewksburys was herding sheep in an area called the Mogollon Rim, a vicinity that had been accepted as the line across which sheep were not permitted.
+The long-standing argument turned deadly when, in February 1887, a Navajo Indian employed by the Tewksburys was herding sheep in an area called the Mogollon Rim.
+This vicinity had been accepted as the line across which sheep were not permitted.
 The Indian was shot and killed by Tom Graham, who also drove out or destroyed the sheep.
-This event began the bloody battle that would be responsible for 19 known deaths, and as many as 30.
-At one point, known hired killer Tom Horn took part in the “war,” but, it has never been established which side employed him.
+This event began the bloody battle responsible for 19 known deaths and as many as 30.
+At one point, known hired killer Tom Horn took part in the “war,” but it has never been established which side employed him.

-On August 17, 1887, William Graham was gunned down at his home but, lived long enough to identify Ed Tewksbury as the shooter.
-Later, Apache County Deputy Sheriff James D. Houck would publicly announce that he had shot and killed William Graham.
-Some believed this was in an effort to take the pressure off of Tewksbury.
-In the end, a jury found Tewksbury guilty in his absence and Sheriff Mulvenon set out to arrest the man, but, he had fled into the hills.
+On August 17, 1887, William Graham was gunned down at his home but lived long enough to identify Ed Tewksbury as the shooter.
+Later, Apache County Deputy Sheriff James D. Houck would publicly announce the shooting and killing of William Graham.
+Some believed this was to take the pressure off of Tewksbury.
+In the end, a jury found Tewksbury guilty in his absence, and Sheriff Mulvenon set out to arrest the man, but he had fled into the hills.

-In September 1887, the Graham faction surrounded one of the Tewksbury cabins and shot down John Tewksbury and William Jacobs as they started out for horses.
-Though the two were dead, the Grahams continued firing at the cabin for hours, only stopping when Mrs. Tewksbury finally came out of the cabin with a shovel to bury the dead men.
+In September 1887, the Graham faction surrounded one of the Tewksbury cabins and shot down John Tewksbury and William Jacobs as they started for horses.
+Though the two were dead, the Grahams continued firing at the cabin for hours, only stopping when Mrs. Tewksbury finally came out with a shovel to bury the dead men.

-A few days later, a man named Andy Blevins, a member of the Graham faction, was overheard in Arizona, bragging that he had killed both of the Tewksbury men.
-Holbrook Sheriff, Commodore Perry Owens, got wind of the confession and having a warrant for Blevin’s arrest for cattle rustling, decided it was a good time to pick up the lawless man.
+A few days later, a man named Andy Blevins, a member of the Graham faction, was overheard in Arizona, bragging that he had killed both Tewksbury men.
+Holbrook Sheriff, Commodore Perry Owens, got wind of the confession and, having a warrant for Blevin’s arrest for cattle rustling, decided it was a good time to pick up the lawless man.

-A gunfight inevitably erupted and Sam Blevins, just 15 years old, ran out the door firing at Owens, who returned the shots.
+A gunfight inevitably erupted, and Sam Blevins, just 15 years old, ran out the door firing at Owens, who returned the shots.
 A friend of the Blevin family named Mose Roberts also fired upon the Sheriff.
-The melee, lasting less than a minute, left Andy and Sam Blevin, as well as Mose Roberts dead.
+The melee, lasting less than a minute, left Andy and Sam Blevin and Mose Roberts dead.
 John Blevins was wounded.
-Despite the many shots fired at him, Owens was uninjured and as word spread about the gunfight, it made the man a legend.
+Despite the many shots fired at him, Owens was uninjured, and as word spread about the gunfight, it made the man a legend.
 Though the shooting was ruled as self-defense, Owens was fired by the County over the incident.

-Later that month, Sheriff Mulvernon of Prescott pursued brothers, John and Tom Graham, and Charles Blevins to Young, Arizona.
-Leading a posse sprinkled with Tewksbury sympathizers, they caught up with the trio on September 22nd.
+Later that month, Sheriff Mulvernon of Prescott pursued brothers John and Tom Graham and Charles Blevins to Young, Arizona.
+Leading a posse sprinkled with Tewksbury sympathizers, they caught up with the trio on September 22.

 Over the next few years, several lynchings and unsolved murders of members of both factions took place, often committed by masked men.

-In August, 1892, the feud ended when the last of the Grahams, Tom Graham, was murdered in Tempe, Arizona.
-Before he died, Tom said that the shooter was Edwin Tewksbury, a fact that was confirmed by several witnesses.
+In August 1892, the feud ended when the last of the Grahams, Tom Graham, was murdered in Tempe, Arizona.
+Before he died, Tom said that the shooter was Edwin Tewksbury, which several witnesses confirmed.
 Ed was arrested for the murder and tried two times.
 However, the first trial resulted in a hung jury.
-The second trial ended in a conviction, but, because of a legal technicality the verdict was deferred and in 1895 the case was dismissed.
+The second trial ended in a conviction, but the verdict was deferred because of a legal technicality, and in 1895 the case was dismissed.

 Forgotten Gunfighters: The Pleasant Valley War, Produced by Michael Blast, 1999.
 Documentary run time 49 min.